-- G. If there is an odd number of teams in a bracket, the team at the top of that bracket will be matched with the top team from the next lower bracket. - H. Final Rankings

-State Finals-Final rankings will be determined after the completion of Round Four of the competition, first by win/loss record and then by cumulative percentages.
+- G. If there is an odd number of teams in a bracket, the team at the top of that bracket will be matched with the top team from the next lower bracket. - H. Final Rankings - State Finals-Final rankings will be determined after the completion of Round Four of the competition, first by win/loss record and then by cumulative percentages.
 This allows for the possibility of a team to lose one trial (regardless of which round) and still be considered for a final ranking of 3rd-8th place.

-Strength of schedule will not be a factor in determining the top eight teams.

-- I. Teams will not meet the same opponent twice. - J. To the greatest extent possible, teams will alternate side presentations in subsequent rounds.
+Strength of schedule will not be a factor in determining the top eight teams. - I. Teams will not meet the same opponent twice during the official competition, this does not include scrimmages. - J. To the greatest extent possible, teams will alternate side presentations in subsequent rounds.
 However, bracket integrity in power matching will supersede alternate side presentation.